See Ancient Sequoia Grove, near Kern River

-Walk among giant Sequoia trees that are 1,500 years old in the Long Meadow Grove, 50 minutes north of Kern River's Edge Campground.
-This just over one-mile hiking trail is paved with several loop options and interpretive signs that highlight the trails uniqueness.
+Why drive all the way to Yosemite when you can walk among giant Sequoia trees that are 1,500 years old in the Long Meadow Grove, just 50 minutes north of Kern River's Edge Campground near Kern River.
+This over one-mile hiking trail is paved with several loop options and interpretive signs that highlight the trails uniqueness.
+Perfect for most all abilities.
+Get up close, smell, touch and feel these giants!

 This scenic mountain drive can add to your visit to Kernville and the Kern River in numerous ways.